Onyekachukwu-Nweke/CloudGen-Coding-Assessment/README.md

 9. __Public Subnet:__ Public Subnet is for connecting the resources in the private subnet to the internet securely.

-10. __Private Subnet:__ Private Subent is where the sensitive resources like the web app server and database servers to prevent security breach so they are not directly connected to the internet.
+10. __Private Subnet:__ Private Subent is where the sensitive resources like the web app server(EC2) and database servers(RDS mysql) to prevent security breach so they are not directly connected to the internet.

 11. __Multi-AZ Deployment:__ I made use of two availability zones to avoid single point of failure for smooth running of our web app, should there be a disaster in one of the AZs.

+12. __Security Groups:__ A security group controls the traffic that is allowed to reach and leave the resources that it is associated with.

 Here is a diagram illustrating the architecture: